-ACCT 215 Legal Environment of Business
+ACCT 215 Business in the Legal

+Environment

 This course takes a good look at public policy orientation.
 It touches on political economy, and ethics which is the foundation on which you, as a student, can build a logical understanding of the regulatory process.